Breaking HSC rules

 Penalty range

-Where a project, submitted work, or performance is unable to meet NESA’s certification criteria, a penalty may be applied to a student’s result for non-certification including loss of marks or mark of zero.
+Where a practical component (project or performances) or submitted work is unable to meet NESA’s certification criteria, a penalty may be applied to a student’s result for non-certification.
+The ERC may impose penalties including:

 Students must attend and make a serious attempt in all their HSC exams.